Greptile AI Code Review Tool - Automated GitHub PR Review Bot with Full Codebase Understanding

 Cursor

 Cursor provides robust code completion through its Cursor Tab feature, offering multi-line suggestions and modifications to existing code.
-The system can understand context from recent changes and linter errors, allowing developers to partially accept suggestions using keyboard shortcuts.
+It understands context from recent changes and linter errors, allowing developers to partially accept suggestions using keyboard shortcuts.
 The completion system is deeply integrated into the editor, providing 2,000 free suggestions for hobby users and unlimited completions for Pro users.

 Cody

-Sourcegraph Cody's code completion is designed to work across multiple IDEs, focusing on maintaining consistent coding patterns and reducing common errors.
-It provides context-aware suggestions based on your entire codebase, helping developers write code faster, while ensuring consistency with existing patterns.
-The system is particularly strong in understanding multi-repository contexts in enterprise environments.
+Sourcegraph Cody’s code completion is designed to work across multiple IDEs, ensuring consistency in coding patterns and reducing errors.
+It provides context-aware suggestions based on your entire codebase, helping developers maintain uniformity and write code faster.
+Cody is particularly effective in multi-repository contexts, making it a strong choice for enterprise teams.

 Cursor